Weekly Meal Planning with a Calorie Target: A Practical Guide

-Why protein is non-negotiable on a weight loss meal plan
+Why protein matters on a structured meal plan

-On a weight loss meal plan, aim for 1.6–2.2g of protein per kg of body weight:
+On a structured meal plan, many people aim for 1.6–2.2g of protein per kg of body weight:

 • 70 kg person → 112–154g protein daily